EDIorg/dataCleanr/README.md

 Check out available functions and use cases at https://EDIorg.github.io/dataCleanr/

+## Roadmap

+`dataCleanr` focuses on user friendly high level functions for common data cleaning tasks in preparation for archive.
+Functionality should be accessible to R beginners.

 ## Contributing

 We welcome contributions of all forms including bug reports, requests for development, and new functionality.
 Please reference our [code conduct](https://github.com/EDIorg/dataCleanr/blob/master/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/EDIorg/dataCleanr/blob/master/CONTRIBUTING.md) for submitting pull requests.